 He is also runs the event series Muckle Mouth which he founded in 2014 and co-curates at The Horse Hospital in London.

-Luigi Marino is a musician based in London.
-His recent work has focused on interactive networks able to display relationships between an extemporary performer-driven source and a computer, with particular attention to how intuitive decisions can profoundly affect pre-existing conditions.
-He is also an active improvisor performing on both electronic media and percussion, especially zarb and bowed custom cymbals.
+Luigi Marino is a musician based in Bristol.
+His work focuses on networks able to display relationships between human and nonhuman actors, with particular attention to how intuitive decisions can profoundly affect pre-existing conditions.
+He is an active improvisor performing on both electronic media and percussion, especially zarb and bowed custom cymbals.

-He holds a BA in arts and philosophy from University of Rome Tor Vergata, and an MFA in electronic music from Mills College, where he worked as teaching assistant for John Bischoff and Chris Brown.
-Among his teachers Roscoe Mitchell, John Bischoff, Chris Brown, James Fei, William Winant.
+He holds an MFA in electronic music from Mills College where he worked as teaching assistant for John Bischoff and Chris Brown, and a joint PhD in composition from University of Birmingham and De Montfort University funded by the Arts and Humanities Research Council.
+His teachers include Roscoe Mitchell, John Bischoff, Chris Brown, James Fei, William Winant.
 He studied zarb with Mohssen Kasirossafar.
-He is currently pursuing a joint PhD at University of Birmingham and De Montfort University.